Raspberry Pi Usage Instructions

 6. Using KlipperScreen

-- MainsailOS does not come with KlipperScreen by default, and it needs to be installed manually
+- MainsailOS does not come with KlipperScreen installed by default; it needs to be installed manually.

-- Please refer to KlipperScreen or use kiauh to install
+- Refer to KlipperScreen or use kiauh for installation.

 -